Billing for Public Area

 Bikes are permitted on campus.
 While a few halls have indoor bike storage areas, most require bikes to be parked outside at the bike racks provided.

 It is also important to realize that a number of proactive steps are taken to reduce or eliminate these situations.
-First, our security officers and Residence Life staff members complete safety and security checks of the halls on a regular basis.
+First, our Public Safety officers and Residence Life staff members complete safety and security checks of the halls on a regular basis.
 These staff members are expected to confront all behaviors that violate campus policies.
 Second, we actively educate our students about the dangers/consequences of tampering with fire equipment and the cost associated with damaging College property.
 We address these issues at meetings held throughout the year and by posting educational signs, especially in areas where damage/fire violations have been a problem.
 Third, we are constantly exploring new technology that can help eliminate these issues.
-To date, we have added security phones at the main doors to all residence halls, installed fire pull station covers in areas where patterns of abuse have occurred, and tested door alarms that sound if the door is propped open.
-It is our hope that these efforts reduce the disruption caused by fire violations and damage.

 All members of the Allegheny College community are expected to act in a manner that demonstrates consideration and regard for the rights, privileges, and sensitivities of others.
 This is especially true for those individuals who contract for and occupy the College’s residential facilities.
 Upon signing a housing contract or accepting the terms of the contract online, the student agrees to respect other residents’ desires for a reasonable degree of privacy and sufficient quiet, as well as to show consideration for the property of fellow residents and the College.
 Specific regulations and policies related to residence facilities are clearly outlined in the housing contract and in The Compass, Allegheny’s student handbook.